katcosgrove/sawcon/content/pages/index.md

     background_color: gray
 seo:
   title: SawCon Virtual 2021
-  description: The preview of the Starter theme
+  description: >-
+    The premier conference for disruptive technology in the enterprise.
+A full day of the sharpest minds in BizDevOps, Hybrid Cloud, and Edge Computing at Scale.
   extra:
     - name: 'og:type'
       value: website